TheZeroSlave/zapsentry/README.md

 		},
 	}
 	core, err := zapsentry.NewCore(cfg, zapsentry.NewSentryClientFromDSN(DSN))

+	// to use breadcrumbs feature - create new scope explicitly log = log.With(zapsentry.NewScope())

 	//in case of err it will return noop core. so we can safely attach it if err != nil {
 		log.Warn("failed to init zap", zap.Error(err))